Saddam Hussein Trial Fast Facts

 August 21, 2006 - A new trial against Hussein begins.
 He and six co-defendants are being tried on genocide charges for their role in the 1980s campaign, Operation Anfal, in which 100,000 Kurds were killed.
 If convicted, they could face the death penalty.

-September 19, 2006 - Chief Judge Abdullah al-Amiri is removed from the case after telling Saddam Hussein that he wasn't a dictator.
+September 19, 2006 - Chief Judge Abdullah al-Amiri is removed from the case after telling Hussein that he wasn't a dictator.

-September 20, 2006 - New Chief Judge Mohammad Orabi Majeed Al-Khalefa takes over.
+September 20, 2006 - New Chief Judge Mohammad Orabi Majeed Al-Khalefa replaces Amiri.

-November 5, 2006 - Saddam Hussein is sentenced to death by hanging for the 1982 Dujail massacre.
-Co-defendants Barzan Hassan and Awad Bandar receive death sentences.
-Former Vice President Taha Yassin Ramadan is sentenced to life in prison.
-Abdullah Ruwaid, Ali Dayem Ali, and Mizher Ruwaid receive 15 year sentences.
-Mohammed Azzawi Ali is acquitted for lack of evidence.
+November 5, 2006 - Hussein is sentenced to death by hanging for the 1982 Dujail massacre.
+Co-defendants Hassan and Bandar receive death sentences.
+Former Vice President Ramadan is sentenced to life in prison.
+Ruwaid, Dayem Ali, and Ruwaid receive 15-year sentences.
+Azzawi Ali is acquitted for lack of evidence.

 December 26, 2006 - An appellate chamber of the Iraqi High Tribunal upholds Hussein's death sentence.
 Judge Aref Shaheen reads the decision of the court and says it is the final word in the case.
-Therefore Hussein's execution must take place before January 27, 2007, under Iraqi law.
+Therefore, Hussein's execution must take place before January 27, 2007, under Iraqi law.